MicrosoftDocs/memdocs/sccm/protect/deploy-use/windows-hello-for-business-settings.md

 - Store authentication certificates in the Windows Hello for Business key storage provider (KSP).
 For more information, see [Certificate profiles](/configmgr/protect/deploy-use/introduction-to-certificate-profiles).

-- Create and deploy a Windows Hello for Business profile to control its settings on domain-joined Windows 10 devices the run the Configuration Manager client.
+- Create and deploy a Windows Hello for Business profile to control its settings on domain-joined Windows 10 devices that run the Configuration Manager client.
 Starting in version 1910, you can't use certificate-based authentication.
 When using key-based authentication, you don't need to deploy a certificate profile.

 ## Configure a profile